 Find out about how we are embedding sustainability in our students’ education.

-The University’s Education Strategy 2018-22 reinforces its commitment to ensuring that graduates are aware of the future consequences of their actions on society and are confident in dealing with them.
+The University’s Education Strategy 2018-22 (PDF) reinforces its commitment to ensuring that graduates are aware of the future consequences of their actions on society and are confident in dealing with them.

 Education for sustainable development